paulbricman/paulbricman.github.io/docs/tools/autocards.md

 >>> a.consume_text('King Philip’s ultimate goal was to conquer Persia.')
 ```

 The resulting Python object can then be used to export flashcards derived from text as a CSV file which can later be imported in a wide range of spaced repetition apps.
-It provides a few handy options, such as prepending a prefix to the front side of the flashcard and switching the questions up with the answers for a Jeopardy-style experience.
+It provides a few handy options, such as adding a prefix to the front side of the flashcard and switching the questions up with the answers for a Jeopardy-style experience.[^22]

 {: .code-block }
 ```